 As with most other ISO management system standards, the requirements of ISO 27001 that need to be satisfied are specified in Clauses 4.0 - 10.0.
-Unlike most other ISO management system standards, an organization must comply with all of the requirements in Clauses 4.0 - 10.0; they cannot declare one or more clauses as being not applicable to them.
+Unlike most other ISO management system standards, an organisation must comply with all of the requirements in Clauses 4.0 - 10.0.
+They cannot declare one or more clauses as being not applicable to them.

-In ISO 27001, in addition to Clauses 4.0-10.0 there is a further set of requirements detailed in a section called Annex A, which is referenced in Clause 6.0.
-Annex A contains 114 best practice information security controls.
-Each of these 114 controls needs to be considered.
-To be compliant with ISO 27001 the organization must implement these controls, or an acceptable justification must be given for not implementing a particular control.
-The following parts of this guide provide an overview explanation of the purpose of each clause, highlight the type of evidence an auditor would expect to see to confirm that you comply, and give tips on effective ways to comply with the requirements.
+In ISO 27001, in addition to Clauses 4.0 - 10.0, there is a further set of requirements detailed in a section called Annex A, which is referenced in Clause 6.0.

+Annex A contains 93 information security controls.
+Each of these 93 controls need to be considered.
+To be compliant with ISO 27001, the organisation must implement these controls, or an acceptable justification must be given for not implementing a particular control.

+The following parts of this guide provide an overview of each clause, highlight the evidence an auditor would expect to see to confirm that you comply, and give tips on effective ways to comply with the requirements.

-CLAUSE 2: NORMATIVE REFERENCES
+SECTION 2: NORMATIVE REFERENCES

-In ISO standards, the Normative References section lists any other standards that contain additional information that is relevant to determining whether or not an organization complies with the standard in question.
-In ISO 27001 only one document is listed - ISO 27000 Information Technology - Overview and vocabulary.
+In ISO standards, the Normative References section lists any other standards that contain additional information that is relevant to determining whether an organisation complies with the standard in question.
+In ISO 27001, only one document is listed: ISO 27000 Information Technology - Overview and Vocabulary.

-Some of the terms used or requirements detailed in ISO 27001 are explained further in ISO 27000.
-Reference to ISO 27000 is very useful in helping you to understand a requirement better or identify the best way to comply with it.
+Some of the terms and requirements detailed in ISO 27001 are explained further in ISO 27000.
+Reference to ISO 27000 is very useful in understanding a requirement better or identifying the best way to comply with it.